How to fix Chronic Neck Pain : Postural Causes and A Unique Fix

 1. Forward Head: When posture is slouched, the chest "caves in," the shoulders round forward, the upper back hunches over (increased kyphotic curve) and the shoulder blades (scapulas) rotate/tilt down to the front.
 The increased kyphotic curve causes the neck to crane out, causing the bowling-ball-sized head to be held forward of the center of gravity.
 For each inch forward, the force needed to support the head's weight increases by ten pounds per inch.
 At 3 inches forward, the average 10 pound head feels like 30 pounds (Cailliet).
 It's the back neck extensors that must bear the increased weight by contracting more forcefully to keep the out–of–balance head from falling further forward, while the front neck flexors, especially the deep neck flexors, which are supposed to help in balancing the head by pulling it forward aren't needed much at all.
 Over time, habitual Forward Head causes the back neck extensors to weaken and atrophy from chronic tightness and spasm, which squeezes out oxygen and nutrient–rich blood, thus starving the muscle.
 At the same time neck flexors weaken and atrophy because they are hardly used at all (disuse atrophy).
 (Jull) And of course all this spasm and tightness causes pain, especially at the back of the neck.

 2. Destabilized Shoulder Blades: In Slouched Posture the thoracic spine (upper and mid back) is hunched/kephotic.
 The shoulder blades are held wider apart because the muscles between them (Rhomboids, and Middle and Lower Trapezius) must stretch for the kephotic spinal curve to bulge out.
-At the same time the chest "caves in" as Pectorals (Pectoralis Major and Minor) and Intercostals (muscles between the ribs) tighten to "take up the slack," which rounds the shoulders and arms in toward the chest.
-If slouched posture is habitual, the Rhomboids and Upper and Lower Trapezius muscles, which also anchor the shoulder blades to the spinal column of the back, stay elongated and weaken (stretch weakness and atrophy).
+At the same time the chest "caves in" as Pectorals (Pectoralis Major and Minor) and Intercostals (muscles between the ribs) contract and shorten to "take up the slack," which rounds the shoulders and arms in toward the chest.
+If slouched posture is habitual, the Rhomboids, and Upper and Lower Trapezius muscles, which also anchor the shoulder blades to the spinal column of the back, stay elongated and weaken (stretch weakness and atrophy).
 The shoulder blades no longer serve as a stable platform for arm use.
 (Top outer corner of the shoulder blade forms the "socket" for the "ball" of the upper arm bone—the humerus.
 See shoulder or glenohumeral joint.)
 Shoulder blade stabilizing muscles also control shoulder blade movement, and are needed for the shallow shoulder joint to accommodate a wide range of arm movements without dislocating.
 (See illustration below) Other indicators of weakness in shoulder blade stabilizer muscles include feeble gliding movements of the shoulder blades when the arms are being raised (as observed from back) and poking up of shoulder blades edges or "winging," rather than hugging the back ribs.
 See "Function of the Shoulder Blades" for more information.